 No, not with a big stick

-We’ve probably all suffered from scallywags stealing bikes, or know someone who has, so now it’s time to take back control and defend your ride.
+We’ve probably all suffered from scallywags stealing bikes, or know someone who has.
+Here’s how to prevent it.
+Plus: four of the best mountain bike locks.

 1. Think like a thief